near/docs/docs/develop/node/validator/deploy-on-mainnet.md

 Finally, build the executable using `make`.
-Note that building with `cargo build --release` command *is not* sufficient to create fully optimised executable:
+Note that building with `cargo build --release` command *is not* sufficient to create fully optimized executable:

 ```bash
 make neard
 ```

-### 3. Initialise the node {#init-node}
+### 3. Initialize the node {#init-node}

-Once the daemon executable is built it’s time to initialise the node.
+Once the daemon executable is built it’s time to initialize the node.

 ```bash
 ./target/release/neard init --chain-id=mainnet \